Mozer/wav2lip_extension/README.md

 ## Performance

 ```
-Inference time for 300x400 10s 25fps input video, no other stuff in vram
+Inference time for not cached 300x400 10s 25fps input video, no other stuff in vram.
+Cached times are ~2x faster.
 audio,s			gen,s		VRAM,Gb
 1			4		7.8
 8			15		6.8